Illumination number of 3-dimensional cap bodies: Introduction

-A convex body $K$ is called a cap body if and only if $K=\bigcup_{i=1}^m\text{conv}(\{x_i\} \cup \mb{B}^{n})$ for some points $x_i\in \mm{}^n\setminus \mb{B}^{n}$, where $\mb{B}^{n}$ is the unit sphere.
-Bezdek, Ivanov and Strachan~\cite{BIS} proved the conjecture for centrally symmetric cap bodies in sufficiently large dimensions.
+Cap bodies were considered by Nasz\'odi in~\cite{Na} (called spiky balls there) as examples of convex bodies which can be ``very close'' to the ball while having exponentially large (w.r.t. dimension $n$) illumination numbers.
+Bezdek, Ivanov and Strachan~\cite{BIS} proved Conjecture~\ref{conj} for centrally symmetric cap bodies in sufficiently large dimensions.
 In particular, they proved that any $n$-dimensional centrally symmetric cap body can be illuminated by $<2^n$ directions in Euclidean $n$-space for $n=3,$ $4,$ $9$ and $n\geq 19$.
 Moreover, Ivanov and Strachan~\cite{IS} proved that any $3$-dimensional centrally symmetric cap body can be illuminated by $6$ directions.
 This bound cannot be improved: the convex hull of the unit ball and an appropriately scaled regular octahedron is a centrally symmetric cap body with illumination number exactly $6$.
-In this work, we use a completely different method and show that for any convex body from the much larger class of not necessarily symmetric $3$-dimensional cap bodies, the illumination number still does not exceed $6$.
+In this work we show that for any convex body from the much larger class of not necessarily symmetric $3$-dimensional cap bodies, the illumination number still does not exceed $6$.
 This is sharp by the same example.

 \begin{theorem} For any cap body $K\subset\mm{}^3$, $I(K)\leq 6$. \end{theorem}